The Happenings on Shaw Hill

 “Did you resist?
 Were you trying to get away?”

-“I couldn’t…it was the dream…you can’t move.
-I was in the mud but I couldn’t move my arms and legs.
-So the creature crawled onto my neck and I felt its breath on the back of my neck.
+“I couldn’t.
+It was a dream, you can’t move.
+I was in the mud, but I couldn’t move my arms and legs.
+The creature was crawling up my back and I felt its breath on the back of my neck.
 And then I felt…”

 Dr. Scotts glanced up again from his notebook.
 He looked at me.
 “Go on,” he said.

-“Did you try to resist?”
+“Did you see who it was?”
 Dr. Scotts asked.
-“Did you see who it was?”

 “I think so.
-I turned my head to the side so I could see and I recognized who it was – but I was in disbelief and still am.”
+I turned my head to the side so I could see and I recognized who it was immediately.
+But I was in disbelief and still am.”

-“Yes, I think so,” I said glancing out the window to the neighbor’s house.
+I glanced out the window to the neighbor’s house.
 “It didn’t make any sense, but the creature that was on top of me with that primitive strength and animal-like behavior looked just like my neighbor.
-I looked into his eyes and they were not human I know that for sure – he had reptilian eyes and his skin was white – white as a sheet of paper.
-But when he knew that I saw him he flinched back and turned completely black and then seemed to fold into itself like a bird.”
+I looked into its eyes and they were not human, I know that for sure.
+It had reptilian eyes and its skin was white – white as a sheet of paper.
+But when it knew that I saw him it flinched back and turned completely black and then seemed to fold into itself like a bird.”

 “Or bat,” Dr. Scotts said.

-We sat in silence in the spare bedroom of my home for a minute or two.
-It was just a dream.
-So there was no further action to take.
-That is what I told myself.
+We sat in silence for a minute or two.
+It was only a dream, so there was no further action to take.

 Or was there?